eperinan/workshop-akka-kafka/README.md

 ---

 ## Description of the base project:
-We need an application that reads messages from a Kafka topic called `47degrees_akka_training`.
+We need an application that reads messages from a Kafka topic called `workshop_akka_training`.
 Messages are strings representing an accountId.

 Kafka message examples: